drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p><body> We can see that there is a clear relationship between the number of characters in the post title, and the score recieved.
-Based on the graph, it seems the highest scored posts have captions of character lengths between 5-25 and 153-300.
+Based on the graph, it seems the highest scored posts have title lengths between 5-25 characters, and 153-300 characters.
 The range most likely is based off the fact that the type of posts are fairly different.
 There are many popular subreddits such as "r/me_irl" where every post is titled with the same six characters, "me_irl".
 Other popular subreddits are seemingly the opposite, such as "r/futurology", where most post titles are scientific headlines with over 200 characters.
-One explanation for what is goin on here is that there are many, many times more posts with 50 character titles than, say, 261.
+One explanation for what is going on here is that there are many, many times more posts with 50 character titles than, say, 261.
 So there's a dramatic increase in variability towards the upper end of the character limit.
-As the number of characters get longer, the posts could tend to be actual issues or phenomena/facts that require longer explanation, and thus recieve more views and reactions (Ex.
+As the number of characters increases, the posts could tend to be actual issues or phenomena/facts that require longer explanation, and thus recieve more views and reactions (ex.
 A president's quote = more characters and responses).
 <body>

 <hr size="20">

-<h2> Comments </h2><p> We then wanted to see the relation between the post's title length, and the number of comments the post recieves.
+<h2> Comments </h2><p> We then wanted to see the relationship between the post's title length, and the number of comments the post recieved.
 People will upvote anything they think is funny or interesting, however, we wanted to see which posts actually get people commenting.
 Comments are what we deemed as true reactions to the posts, since it requires viewers to put in more effort than just a click for an upvote.</p>

   <div class="
       cell border-box-sizing code_cell rendered">